RideSolo/ddkim-verification/README.md

 On-chain verification of dkim signature.

-All signature schemes and all tested providers passed the tests phase.
+All signature schemes and all providers passed the tests phase.

 # Description